-Exposures with short wavelength filters in the pupil wheel (PW) are implemented by selecting the CLEAR aperture in the filter wheel (FW).
-For imaging with any of the long-wavelength filters located in the FW, the CLEARP aperture is selected in the PW.
+Exposures with short wavelength filters in the pupil wheel (PW) are implemented in combination with the CLEAR aperture in the filter wheel (FW).
+For imaging with any of the long wavelength filters located in the FW, the CLEARP aperture is used in the PW.

 NIRISS has 12 filters in the pupil (PW) and filter wheels (FW) that collectively cover the wavelength range between 0.8 and 5.0 μm.

 The PW carries four wideband (F090W, F115W, F150W, F200W) and two medium-band (F158M, F140M) filters, all of which are centered at wavelengths shorter than 2.3 μm.

 The FW has three wideband (F277W, F444W, F356W) and three medium-band (F430M, F380M, F480M) long wavelength filters.